 Santa Cruz home prices are not only among the most expensive in California, but Santa Cruz real estate also consistently ranks among the most expensive in America.

-Santa Cruz is a decidedly white-collar city, with fully 89.09% of the workforce employed in white-collar jobs, well above the national average.
+Santa Cruz is a decidedly white-collar city, with fully 89.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Santa Cruz is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Santa Cruz who work in sales jobs (11.74%), teaching (11.38%), and management occupations (11.06%).
+There are especially a lot of people living in Santa Cruz who work in sales jobs (12.32%), teaching (11.71%), and office and administrative support (11.10%).

 Also of interest is that Santa Cruz has more people living here who work in computers and math than 95% of the places in the US.